devcartel/pyrfa/pyrfa/README.md

 __Pyrfa.serviceUpSubmit([_service_])__
 _service: String_

 Submit the specified up service status to ADH.
 If **_service_** is omitted, it will use the value from configuration file.
+For Interactive Provider, **_service_** will be ignored and use the default value from configuration file instead.

     >>> p.serviceUpSubmit('IDN')